Cockpit SX - Review

 Non Linear throttle response

-One slightly puzzling feature I noticed was the 'kinked' servo response from the throttle stick.
-Under certain circumstances, moving the throttle stick can from idle to mid throttle can have no effect at all on the servo, with all the servo movement occurring between mid and max stick!
+Something I noted was the non-linear throttle output.
+Under certain circumstances, moving the throttle stick can from idle to mid throttle can have no effect at all on the servo, with all the servo movement occurring between mid and max stick.

 The key is the 'idle trim' implementation - as you move the idle trim forward, the response to the throttle stick gets progressively non linear in the manner described above.

-To minimise this issue with I/C models, make sure the idle trim is as far back as possible.
-For electric models, idle trim is not necessary, so simply set it all the way back (minimum idle).
-Not only this will provide a linear throttle response, it will also ensure that your ESC recognises the slow throttle position for its initialisation checks.
+For electric models, idle trim is not necessary at all, so set it all the way back.
+That way, your ESC will recognise the slow throttle position for its initialisation checks.

 Incidentally the Royal Evo can be coerced into exhibiting the same behaviour (by setting the idle trim range to maximum).